ginidino/MOOC-programming-part2/WEEK7/Exercise06/Exercise06.md

 # Exercise 6 is about Promissory Note
     Create the class PromissoryNote with the following functionality:
-     - the constructor public PromissoryNote() creates a new promissory note
+        - the constructor public PromissoryNote()
+            * creates a new promissory note

-     - the method public void setLoan(String toWhom, double value) which stores the information about loans to specific people.
+        - the method public void setLoan(String toWhom, double value)
+            * stores the information about loans to specific people.

-     - the method public double howMuchIsTheDebt(String whose) which returns the entity of the debt held by the parameter person
+        - the method public double howMuchIsTheDebt(String whose)
+            * returns the entity of the debt held by the parameter person

   The class can be used in the following way: